Alcohol Treatment Centers in NJ

 - Admits patients within 24 hours of call

-- Offer detoxification from all substances, including: alcohol, anesthetics (Ketamine), Benzodiazepines (Xanax, Klonipin, Valium), Opiates (Heroin, Prescription Painkillers, Methadone), and Suboxone
+- Offer detoxification from all substances, including alcohol, anesthetics (Ketamine), Benzodiazepines (Xanax, Klonipin, Valium), Opiates (Heroin, Prescription Painkillers, Oxycodone, Percocet, Methadone), and Suboxone

 - Monitor progress closely – ASAM physician and experienced nursing staff

-- Provide therapy (group & individual) to enhance coping and relapse prevention skills; introduce clients to self-help groups
+- Provide therapy (group and individual) to enhance coping and relapse prevention skills; introduce clients to self-help groups

 - Facilitate family involvement to increase support for the patient

-- Enable continued communication with family, work work and school – WiFi / Cell Phone access
+- Enable continued communication with family, work and school – WiFi / Cell Phone access

-- Ease entry into lower levels of care – PHP and IOP
+- Ease entry into lower levels of care – Partial Care and IOP

 - Identify and understand underlying issues through a comprehensive bio-psycho-socio-cultural substance abuse evaluation.